 Similarly, Block-level sync ensures that only changes made to any files are synced with the cloud.
 This helps in reducing the file upload time and the bandwidth used.

-pCloud is probably the only reputed cloud storage that offers both selective sync and block-level sync.
+pCloud is probably the only reputable cloud storage that offers both selective sync and block-level sync.
 So, if you tend to work on multiple devices and prioritize file syncing, pCloud is the best option for you.

 pCloud File Sharing